nirecom/install/README.md

 * How it works

     * These files are intended to place under ~/install.
-	* On cleaned install OS, setup initially with sequential setup scripts (ubuntu-init.sh, nire-init.sh).
+    * On cleaned install OS, install initially with sequential init scripts (ubuntu-init.sh, nire-init.sh).
 They invoke small scripts to setup each packages / tools.
     * Or, you can run each script independently.

 * System Requirement
     * OS: Either of
         * Ubuntu 20.04 LTS (native Ubuntu or WSL2)
         * macOS
         * Git for Windows
     * Shell
         * bash or zsh

 * Install
     * cd ~
     * git clone git@github.com:nirecom/install.git
     * cd install
     * You need to change $USERNAME to your local account name.
     * ./ubuntu-init.sh
     * login with user account
     * ./nire-init.sh